Introduction: Laterally Slide-able Board (freeboard for the Rest of Us)

 The Freeboard is a great project for those who love snowboarding and want to do it all year round, or those who want to have a new boarding experience.

-of the laterally sliding board, to be edited to fit your personal needs.
+This Instructable covers the concept of the laterally sliding board, to be edited to fit your personal needs.

-has been around since the 80's.
+Please note: Freebord is a brand of freeboards (Lateral sliding boards) based in America.
+But the concept has been around since the 80's.
 The schematics are available online somewhere, check google.

 Another brand is Gravitis Freeboards based in Italy.